mannantanwar/Spotify-Clone/README.md

 # Spotify-Clone
-Clone of Spotify UI usinh HTML CSS and JAVASCRIPT.
+Clone of Spotify UI using HTML CSS and JAVASCRIPT.